 This comprehensive video presents the most important steps during the company registration process in China:

 The company registration certificate in China

-The application form must be submitted at the Administration for Industry and Commerce, along with the following documents:
+The application form must be submitted to the Administration for Industry and Commerce, along with the following documents:

-- identification documents for the shareholders and appointed individuals and the company’s legal representative(s).
+•identification documents for the stockholders and appointed individuals and the company’s legal representative(s).

 It is important to know that the Chinese government has made progress in terms of doing business on this market, as the new stipulations of the Company Act eliminated the requirements related to minimum share capital when incorporating a company, but the rule is applicable only in Beijing and Shanghai.
 Companies established in China are required to register for social security, a process which falls under the supervision of the Social Welfare Insurance Center; according to the business operations of the company, the investors will have to obtain special permits or licenses.
 Other documents referring to any transfer of property or assets, if applicable, may be needed.
 The approval for the company registration should be communicated within 15 working days.
 After it is registered, a Chinese company can go forward with other procedures, such as the registration for tax purposes.